SDG 4 – Quality Education

 The basics of development

 Promoting education is a key area of German development cooperation.
 The overall portfolio is around EUR 4 billion.
-In 2020 alone, KfW made around EUR 637 million in new commitments.
-A total of more than 1.3 million children and young people will benefit from the measures, and a good portion of them live in crisis and conflict situations.
+In 2020 alone, KfW made around EUR 641 million in new commitments.
+A total of nearly 1.3 million children and young people will benefit from the measures, and a good portion of them live in crisis and conflict situations.
 Commitments in fragile contexts were quite significant in 2020 at more than EUR 145 million.
 In addition, with the total commitments from 2020, more than 200,000 people in vocational training will benefit from new or qualitatively improved training measures, including about 43% girls and women.